 Office of International Affairs

-ECU’s Office of International Affairs (OIA), www.ecu.edu/cs-acad/intlaffairs, is a campus resource for student education abroad (including study, exchanges, internships, scholarships, etc.), undergraduate international student admission, international student orientation and advising, bringing J-1 Visiting Scholars to campus, faculty opportunities abroad, the International Travel Fund, establishing agreements with universities and institutes outside the US, and the Thomas W. Rivers Distinguished Professorship in International Affairs (or "Rivers Chair").
-It is OIA that administers the ECU Language Academy (ECULA), www.ecu.edu/cs-acad/intlaffairs/ECULanguageAcademy.cfm.
+The ECU Office of International Affairs (OIA) and International House, http://www.ecu.edu/cs-acad/intlaffairs/, are a campus resource for: student education abroad (including study, exchanges, internships, scholarships, etc.); undergraduate international student admissions; international student orientation and advising; hosting J-1 international scholars on campus; faculty opportunities abroad; establishing agreements with universities and institutes outside the US; and the Thomas W. Rivers Distinguished Professorship in International Affairs (or "Rivers Chair").
+It is OIA that administers the ECU Language Academy (ECULA), http://www.ecula.ecu.edu.

-OIA is situated in International House, 306 East Ninth Street, near the Student Recreation & Wellness Center in the southwest corner of ECU's East Campus.
+The International House – or iHouse – is located at 306 East Ninth Street, south of the Student Recreation & Wellness Center in the southwest corner of ECU's East Campus.

-Employees who are not US citizens or lawful US Permanent Residents ("Green Card holders" or "resident aliens”) must have permission from the US Citizenship & Immigration Services to remain and to work in the United States.
-This permission comes in various forms of immigration classifications.
-All non-citizens and non-immigrants must establish and maintain a valid immigration (or visa) status for employment.
-You addressed this employment requirement at the time you received your hire letter.
-However, you may have additional questions.
-If you have any questions, please contact the Director of Immigration Services, Brian Meyerhoeffer, at 737-4769 or email@example.com.
+ECU faculty who are not US citizens or Lawful Permanent Residents ("Green Card holders" or "resident aliens") in the US must have permission from the US Citizenship & Immigration Services (USCIS) to remain and to work in the United States.
+This permission comes in various forms of immigration classifications and all non-citizens and non-immigrants must establish and maintain a valid immigration status for ECU employment.
+New faculty will already have addressed this employment requirement upon receiving their ECU hire letter.
+Those with questions, however, should contact ECU Director of Immigration Services Brian Meyerhoeffer, at 252-737-4769 or email@example.com.